Green Caucus Meetings

 Article 16: Authorizing the Selectmen to Lease The Property Rezoned in WA 15 for Hosting a Ground-mounted Solar Facility.
 FAVORABLE ACTION.
 A suitable site having been located and rezoned appropriately (see WA 15), this WA empowers the Board of Selectman to negotiate a 20-year lease for the solar development of this site.
 Through collaboration with Blue Wave Capital, a vendor selected through the Metropolitan Area Planning Council, Brookline will outsource the management, financing, procurement, and commissioning of the transfer station solar plant at no cost to the town.
 Blue Wave Capital is proposing a solar canopy over a parking area.
 The panels will be installed and owned by a private contractor, and the Town will purchase the resulting electricity at a rate that will yield an estimated $75,000 savings to the town, an approximately 30% discount.

 At our Oct.
-2014 meeeting, we recommended the following:
+2014 meeting, we recommended the following:

 • Article 9: Modifications to the Noise By-Law.
 NO ACTION.
 The Caucus had two major concerns: 1) We feel very strongly that wheeled leaf blowers should remain in the definition of portable leaf blowers covered by the by-law.